 While I wanted something summery and light, in looking at this dress I realized that powder blue is NOT my color.
 I didn’t want white, as I thought I’d look like Moby Dick.
 Instead I looked like Moby Dick’s drowned cousin.
 Oh well.
 Next time I’ll go for something a little richer in color.
 Live and learn.

-I’m looking forward to next year’s festival.
+I’m looking forward to next year’s festival at the Workman Temple Homestead Museum.
 Can’t wait for the swell time.